Dariuszb94/Shop/README.md

 # Cloth Shop
-App lets you add items to cart
+App lets you add clothes to cart.
 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

 ## General info
 You can navigate between sections (women, men, extras, news).
 Clicking "BUY" adds item to your cart.
 You can check value of your cart at any moment by clicking on cart icon.
+Cart has info of bought items and their price.
 Project is created with:
 * Vue version: 2.6.11
 * Vuex version: 3.4.0